Lantianzz/Scorecard-Bundle/README.md

   print(trans_woe.result_dict_) # woe dictionary and iv value for each feature
   ~~~

-- **Feature Engineering (manually adjusting feature intervals)**：Check the sample distribution and event rate distribution for each feature.
+- **Feature Engineering**：Check the sample distribution and event rate distribution for each feature.
 Adjust the feature intervals to get better interpretability or stability.

   - Check the sample distribution and event rate distribution